Barack Obama endorses Kamala Harris for US president

 — Kamala Harris (@KamalaHarris) July 26, 2024

-Harris’s surprise bid against Republican Donald Trump continues to gain steam from supporters, donors and politicians less than a week after Biden bowed out of the race.
+Harris’s bid against Republican candidate and former President Donald Trump continues to gain steam from supporters, donors and politicians less than a week after Biden bowed out of the race.